crossmasters/waaila/app/templates/waaila-atiV3-general-info/W2130-Correct generation of CID (client ID)/readme.md

 **pass message:** The total amount of visits is higher than the total number of visitors - average visits per visitor is ${Math.round(totalRatio\*10000)/10000}
 **fail message:** There is an unusually low number of visitors compared to visits for some devices: ${selectedDeviceArrayJoined} (the share of visitors to visits is below the threshold of ${visitRatioThreshold})
 **how to fix message:** Check that pageview measurement is triggered correctly.
-**description of table displayed in case of failure:** Shows the table with ratios by Device type.
+**table displayed in case of failure:** Shows the table with ratios by Device type.